 Bernie Kavanagh, SVP and GM of North American Fleet for WEX, said the key to an optimized fuel experience is determining the lowest cost for fueling.
 However, some fleets may confuse this with finding the cheapest fuel, when location and route should also be considered.

 “It means finding the most practical fueling locations, prioritizing fuel stops that are on the vehicle’s route, and of course assessing the price point of the fuel itself,” he said.
 “For larger trucks, fueling presents unique considerations.
 Things like availability/distance of the sites that support proper canopy height and turning radius come into play.
 Also, a fuel stop’s proximity to major highways is a key factor, and the size of the truck’s tank determines how far apart drivers can stop to refuel.”

 Of course, finding the cheapest fuel is still part of the equation.
-Fuel prices can change, and the timing of a fuel purchase can make a big difference in spending.
+Fuel prices can change, and the timing of a fuel purchase can make a big difference in fuel spend.

 “Implementing a hedge strategy to mitigate exposure to fuel price volatility and achieve targeted budget objectives is crucial for today’s fleets.
 The ability to turn a variable cost into a fixed cost is underutilized by fleets of all sizes,” said Scott Effinger, southeast government and fleet card business unit manager for PAPCO.
 “The opportunity to take advantage of market circumstances and lock-in a fixed price or price cap and still participate in a down market is extremely attractive and can have a tremendous impact to the bottom line.”

 Kavanagh said one way fleets can mitigate some of this risk is by paying attention to fuel prices and purchasing in bulk when the price is right.